buildpacks-community/kpack-cli/docs/kp_image_delete.md

 ## kp image delete

-Delete an image
+Delete an image resource

 ### Synopsis

-Delete an image and its associated image builds in the provided namespace.
+Delete an image resource and its associated builds in the provided namespace.

-namespace defaults to the kubernetes current-context namespace.
+namespace defaults to the kubernetes current-context namespace. this will not delete your OCI image in the registry

 ```
 kp image delete <name> [flags]